jiinjeong/CSVolunteer/README.md

     3. Within the head section, link the CSS file with the self-enclosed tag `<link rel="stylesheet" type="text/css" href="NAME_OF_YOUR_CSS_DOCUMENT.css">`
        * `rel` stands for "relationship."
          * The relationship of the CSS file to the HTML file is a stylesheet.
-       * `href` stands for "hyper-reference," which is essentially a link.
+       * `href` stands for "hyper-reference", which is essentially a link.
   * For example:
   ```html
   <head>